forcept007/portfolio/index.md

 ### Speech Emotion Decoder
 <div style="text-align: justify;">
 <p>
 Accurately detecting emotional valence in speech is critical for improving human-computer interactions.
-This project aimed to develop a model that predicts emotional valence on a 1-5 scale based on spoken language.
+This project aimed to develop a model that predicts emotional valence on a 1-5 scale based on audio recordings.
 Built a 1D CNN regression model in PyTorch, achieving a mean squared error (MSE) of 0.26 on the test set.
 Optimized performance through hyperparameter tuning, testing optimizers (Adam, Adagrad, SGD with Nesterov momentum), and conducting a random grid search to fine-tune learning rates and hidden layer configurations.</p>
 </div>

 <div align="center">